 About:

-Nadia Ahmed (she/her) is a Pakistani-American performance artist, sculptor, and arts administrator currently based in Seattle, WA.
+Nadia Ahmed (she/her) is a Pakistani-American performance artist and arts administrator currently based in Seattle, WA.
 She moved from Los Angeles to Seattle in 2014, where she studied Art History and Three-Dimensional Forum at the University of Washington.
-Nadia’s exhibition history includes Out of Sight, The High Wall, ACES, Studio Current, and Elsewhere Museum.
-Her work has been covered in City Arts Magazine, Seattle Weekly, The Daily, and Bricolage Literary & Visual Arts Journal.
+Nadia’s exhibition history includes Out of Sight, The High Wall, ACES, The Vestibule, and Hedreen Gallery.
+She has been an artist in residence at Nii Modo and Inscape Arts, and is currently a resident artist at Actualize in Pioneer Square, Seattle.
+Her work has been covered in The Seattle Times, City Arts Magazine, the Seattle Weekly and more.
 With a focus on community building and racial equity, Nadia has worked as an educator, programmer, curator, marketer, and fundraiser at multiple nonprofits and arts-based organizations.
 She is currently working as Communications Specialist at the City of Seattle’s Office of Arts & Culture.
-Nadia also serves as Director of Actualize, a community building non-profit that provides emerging artists free studio-space in downtown Seattle.

 Look, Listen and Learn: Home (Episode 5)